A New Era of Behavioral Health Support for Your Workforce. Learn about our New Digital Content

 Kristin: Yes.

-Angela: and “do I follow through and hold myself accountable?”
+Angela: And “do I follow through and hold myself accountable?”
 So, a big one there.

 Angela: And yeah “am I taking a minute to reflect on when I’m feeling overwhelmed?” and “do I think about my decisions and the consequences of my behaviors?” and then last question to ask ourselves as parents “Am I allowing my child to make some of their own decisions?”
 Yeah.

-Kristin: Oh, that’s a good one to end on that.
-One’s so important all right?
+Kristin: Oh, that’s a good one to end on that, one’s so important all right?
 Well I know we jampacked a lot into that one.
 Hopefully it was really helpful for all of you.
-You might have to go back and listen to it a couple times for all those tips in there.
-But we want to thank you for joining us on our thirty second episode of Behaviorally Speaking on our next episode we will cover special education topics and we will have two guests join in so be sure to tune into that.
+You might have to go back and listen to it a couple times for all those tips in there, but we want to thank you for joining us on our thirty second episode of Behaviorally Speaking on our next episode we will cover special education topics and we will have two guests join in so be sure to tune into that.
 And until then don’t forget to subscribe to this podcast on your favorite platform so you never miss an episode.

 Share with your community